anycable/docs.anycable.io/docs/v1/ruby/configuration.md

 **log_file** (`ANYCABLE_LOG_FILE`, `--log-file`)

-Path to log file.
+Path to the log file.
 By default AnyCable logs to STDOUT.

 **debug** (`ANYCABLE_DEBUG`, `--debug`)

 Shortcut to turn on verbose logging ("debug" log level and gRPC logging on).

 For the complete list of configuration parameters see [`config.rb`](https://github.com/anycable/anycable/blob/master/lib/anycable/config.rb) file.

+## Concurrency settings

+AnyCable gRPC server maintains a pool of worker threads to execute commands.
+We rely on the `grpc` gem [default pool size](https://github.com/grpc/grpc/blob/80e834abab5dff45e16e9a1e3b98f20eae5f91ad/src/ruby/lib/grpc/generic/rpc_server.rb#L163), which is equal to **30**.

+You can configure the pool size via `rpc_pool_size` parameter (or `ANYCABLE_RPC_POOL_SIZE` env var).

+Increasing pool size makes sense if you have a lot of IO operations in your channels (DB, HTTP, etc.).

+**NOTE**: Make sure the gRPC pool size is aligned with concurrency limits you have in your application, such as database pool size.

+**IMPORTANT**: AnyCable-Go concurrency limit must correlate to the RPC server pool size (read more in [AnyCable-Go Configuration](../anycable-go/getting_started.md#concurrency-settings)).

+### Redis connections

+Redis broadcast adapter uses a single connection to Redis.